catalyzeio/paas-cli-reference/source/baas/api-reference/acls/set-an-acl-for-an-entity-on-a-custom-class.md

+---
+title: Set an ACL for an entity on a Custom Class
+---

-## Set an ACL for an entity on a Custom Class
+# Set an ACL for an entity on a Custom Class

 ```javascript
 var request = new XMLHttpRequest();